Post–World War II economic expansion: Financial repression

 This period also saw financial repression—low nominal interest rates and low or negative real interest rates (nominal rates lower than inflation plus taxation), via government policy—resulting respectively in debt servicing costs being low (low nominal rates) and in liquidation of existing debt (via inflation and taxation).
-This allowed countries (such as the US and UK) to both deal with their existing government debt level and reduce the level of debt without needing to direct a high portion of government spending to debt service.
+This allowed countries (such as the US and UK) to deal with their existing government debt level and also to reduce the level of debt without needing to direct a high portion of government spending to debt service.

 Wealth redistribution

 Much property was destroyed in war.
 In the inter-war period, the Great Depression also caused investments to lose value.

 During both World Wars, progressive taxation and capital levies were introduced, with the generally-stated aim of distributing the sacrifices required by the war more evenly.
 While tax rates dipped between the wars, they did not return to pre-war levels.
 Top tax rates increased dramatically, in some cases tenfold.
 This had a significant effect on both income and wealth distributions.
 Such policies were commonly referred to as the "conscription of income" and "conscription of wealth".

 The Economist, a British publication, opposed capital levies, but supported "direct taxation heavy enough to amount to rationing of citizens' incomes"; similarly, the American economist Oliver Mitchell Wentworth Sprague, in the Economic Journal, argued that that "conscription of men should logically and equitably be accompanied by something in the nature of conscription of current income above that which is absolutely necessary".

 Rationing of goods was also widely used, with the aim of distributing scarce resources efficiently.
 Rationing was widely done with ration stamps, a second currency that entitled the bearer to buy (with regular money) a certain amount of a certain sort of good (for instance, two ounces of meat, or a certain amount of clothing or fuel).
 Price controls were also used (for instance, the price of restaurant meals was capped).

 In the post-war period, progressive taxation persisted.
 Inheritance taxes also had an effect.
 Rationing in the United Kingdom lasted until 1954.
 Allied war bonds matured during the post-war years, transferring cash from governments to private households.

 In Japan, progressive tax rates were imposed during the Allied occupation, at rates that roughly matched those in the United States at that time.
-High marginal tax rates for the wealthiest 1% were in place throughout Japan's decades of post-war growth South Korea, after the Korean War saw a similar trajectory.
+High marginal tax rates for the wealthiest 1% were in place throughout Japan's decades of post-war growth.
+South Korea, after the Korean War, saw a similar trajectory.
 Marginal tax rates were high on the rich, until falling quickly in the 1990s.
 The state also legislated significant land reform, cutting deeply into a landholding elite's power and clientelism.